jatin00726/Blog-Management-System-Frontend-Only-/README.md

 # Blog Management System
-The Blog Management System is a React.js-based web application designed to facilitate blog creation, management, and exploration.
-It employs modern tools like Vite for development, React Router for navigation, TailwindCSS for styling, and Quill.js as a rich text editor.
-The system supports two user roles:
+The Blog Management System is a web application built using React.js that makes it easier to create, manage, and explore blogs.
+It uses current tools like as Vite for development, React Router for navigation, TailwindCSS for style, and Quill.js as a rich text editor.
+The system allows two user roles:

-Author: Can create, edit, and delete blogs.
+Authors can create, modify, and remove blogs.
-Reader: Can explore blogs, read detailed posts, and add comments.
+Reader: You can browse blogs, read full posts, and leave comments.
-Key Features
+Key Features: **User Roles**
-User Roles:

-Author: Access a personalized dashboard to manage authored blogs.
+Author: Use a customizable dashboard to manage your blogs.
-Reader: Browse blogs on the homepage, search by title, tags, or author, and leave comments on posts.
+Reader: Browse blogs on the homepage, search for titles, tags, or authors, and leave comments on postings.
-Blog Creation & Editing:

-Integrated with ReactQuill editor for rich text formatting.
-Option to add tags and upload images.
+Blog creation and editing are integrated with the ReactQuill editor, which allows for extensive text formatting.
+There is an option to add tags and submit images.
-Responsive Design:

-Clean, responsive UI using TailwindCSS.
-Adaptive layouts for seamless usage on any device.
+Responsive Design: Bootstrap's clean, responsive user interface.
+Adaptive layouts provide seamless use on any device.
-Dynamic Blog Cards:

-Summarizes blog content with a preview of title, snippet, tags, author, and publication date.
+Dynamic Blog Cards summarize blog content by previewing the title, snippet, tags, author, and publication date.
-Search & Explore:

-Real-time search functionality for filtering blogs based on title, tags, or author.
+Search & Explore: Real-time search functionality for filtering blogs by title, tags, and author.
-Detailed Blog View:

-Displays full content, tags, and user comments.
-Option to add comments with real-time updates.
+Detailed Blog View: Shows the whole content, tags, and user comments.
+The option to add comments with real-time updates.
-Login System:

-Role-based login for authors and readers with basic credential validation.
+Login System: Authors and readers can log in based on their roles, with rudimentary credential confirmation.

+Credentials :
+Reader : username: reader
+         password: reader123
+Author : username: author
+         password: author123

 # Installation Guide and setting up and running the project.